 Because these complications are so common, Professor Jousilahti commented that legislation education, and food companies to step in and make changes.
 Food companies can reduce their salt levels since 80% of people’s sodium comes from processed foods.

-Not everyone has enough desire or self-discipline to change their eating habits, so it could greatly benefit tax payers in the long run.
+Not everyone has enough self-discipline to change their eating habits, so it could benefit taxpayers in the long run.

-Try to read labels more cautiously and keep track of how much salt you eat per day so you don’t develop heart failure.
+Try to read labels more cautiously and keep track your daily sodium intake so you don’t develop heart failure.